Empirical Bayes Covariance Decomposition, and a Solution to the Multiple Tuning Problem in Sparse PCA: Empirical Results

 \subsection{Simulation}

-To illustrate the performance of \texttt{EBCD-pl}, we compare it with PCA, $L_1$-penalized PCA (our penalized PCA criterion \eqref{eqn:penpca} with an $L_1$ penalty), SPC, and GPower.
-To handle the multiple tuning problem, the block methods ($L_1$-penalized PCA and GPower) are used with an equality restriction, and the single-unit method (SPC) is used with a deflation scheme and a greedy hyperparameter optimization.
-We use the \texttt{PMA} R package for SPC, and the MATLAB implementation available at \url{http://www.montefiore.ulg.ac.be/~journee/GPower.zip} for GPower.
-We only consider the GPower with an equality restriction because \cite{Journee.Nesterov.ea2010} report that GPower with a random search for hyperparameter tuning is unsatisfactory under their simulation setting (which is the same as our Simulation 1).
+We compare EBCD-pl with several competing methods, including PCA, $L_1$-penalized PCA (our penalized PCA criterion \eqref{ebcd_eq:penpca} with an $L_1$ penalty), SPC, GPower, and empirical Bayes matrix factorization.
+To avoid the MTP, we implemented a single tuning parameter for $L_1$-penalized PCA and GPower; we applied SPC with a deflation scheme and greedy hyperparameter optimization.
+Following \cite{Journee.Nesterov.ea2010} we fix GPower hyperparameters $(\mu_1,\mu_2)=(1, 0.5)$.

-For $L_1$-penalized PCA and SPC, we use cross-validation to choose the penalty parameter\footnote{The CV for the $L_1$-penalized PCA is based on the mean squared projection error.
-This error is calculated by projecting test data onto the subspace spanned by the columns of $\hat{\L}$ estimated using training data.
-The CV method is a multi-PC extension of the single-PC CV idea presented in Algorithm 2 by \cite{Shen.Huang2008}.}; for GPower, which lacks a built-in cross-validation functionality, we report the best result (in terms of average $d_\text{cov}$ measure, defined below).
-This approach evaluates the hyperparameter values using the true data generating process; performance using CV should be expected to be worse.
-Following \cite{Journee.Nesterov.ea2010} we fix the GPower hyperparameters $(\mu_1,\mu_2)=(1, 0.5)$.

-We also compare with empirical Bayes PCA (EB-PCA; \citealp{Zhong.Su.ea2022}).
-While EB-PCA shares the empirical Bayes part of EBCD, it does not assume and exploit sparsity of $\L$, and does not assume orthogonality of $\Z$.
-We use the \texttt{Python} implementation of EB-PCA available on \url{https://github.com/TraceyZhong/EBPCA}.
+We also compare with EBCD-l (EBCD with column-wise Laplace priors), EBMF-n/l (EBMF with column-wise normal priors on $\mathbf{Z}$ and column-wise Laplace priors on $\mathbf{L}$), EBMF-n/pl (EBMF with column-wise normal priors on $\mathbf{Z}$ and column-wise point-Laplace priors on $\mathbf{L}$), and empirical Bayes PCA (EB-PCA).
+Although we believe that Laplace priors are not sufficiently expressive for sparse PCA, we include EBCD-l and EBMF-n/l to facilitate comparison with $L_1$-penalty-based methods.
+Similarly, we include EBMF-n/pl to compare with EBCD-pl and assess the impact of orthogonality restriction.